 The 1994 U.S.-Argentina Bilateral Investment Treaty (BIT) provides U.S. investors in specific sectors with national treatment.
 The treaty allows for international arbitration of investment disputes.
 As an American company, in fact the largest investor in the Province of Buenos Aires, ABA is able to seek international arbitration under this treaty.

-This is not the first time Enron uses the Bilateral Investment Treaty to resolve an issue, it previously used it to resolve the Stamp Tax issue.
-How often do U.S. companies operating in Argentina use this resource?r
+Has Enron resorted to the Bilateral Investment Treaty to resolve other disputes in Argentina?

-Need responseIs Azurix taken such a drastic step because of Enron’s position in the company?

-It is our understanding that ABA and the Province of Buenos Aires have been in negotiations for months and therefore this is not a drastic decision.
-Enron supports and is confident of the decisions made by ABA and its parent company Azurix but believe that they will be able to reach a resolution to this specific issue working with the Province and the federal government.
+On April 12, 2001, ICSID officially “registered” Enron’s claim that the provincial stamp taxes constitute an expropriation of Enron’s investment in Argentina, a violation of the Argentina-U.S. bilateral investment treaty and a violation of international law.

 Since its acquisition of ABA, Azurix has faced many challenges in the country including the Bahia Blanca situation and currently is entering into international arbitration because of its contention that the Province has not abided by the Concession Contract.
 What is Enron’s view of this current situation and will Enron work with ABA to resolve this situation?

-We will support ABA and its parent company Azurix on an as needed basis but feel confident they find a resolution to this specific issue with the Province and the federal government.
+We will support ABA and its parent company Azurix’s efforts to find a resolution to this specific issue with the Province and the federal government.

 Have all issues surrounding Bahia Blanca been addressed and resolved?